sorebear/img-load-manager/README.md

 ?>
 ```

 * You can change the $img-directory to point to any directory within your project containing images.
+The created thumbnails will be placed into a folder called "thumb" which will be nested in the designated image direcotry.

 _**Note:** that all images in this folder will be selected and displayed in alaphanumeric order by filename._